-- 2. Time: make a commitment to write at the same time every morning or evening.
-Don’t make any plans that break this commitment
+Time: make a commitment to write at the same time every morning or evening.
+Don’t make any plans that break this promise.

 If you want to write every day, kill the cues for other habits that have nothing to do with your writing practice.
 Disconnect from the internet, remove the television from your workspace.
 Uninstall games from your computer.